 First published 1974.

-Published in Penguin Books January 1977 with a cover illustration by Peter Tybus.
+Published by Penguin Books January 1977 with a cover illustration by Peter Tybus.

 PAMELA SARGENT (Ed) Women of Wonder, 1978 Women of Wonder (4867) edited by Pamela Sargent

-Published in Penguin Books July 1978 with a cover illustration by Candy Amsden.
+Published by Penguin Books July 1978 with a cover illustration by Candy Amsden.

 • Sonya Dorman : The Child Dreams (poem)